-We hope you'll continue to explore your passions at home!
-While you're always free to use your computer at home, you may have certain website restrictions based on your Choice Level.
-Remember, the more responsibility you demonstrate at school, the more choice you unlock.
+We hope students will continue to explore their academic passions at home!
+While students are always free to use their computers at home, computers may have certain website restrictions.
 Please keep in mind that the Internet and Device Acceptable Use Policy applies regardless of location.